LarsDietrich/lctn-dot-me/README.md

 Check the site.

-Please note, this is an experimental project on my side, I still need to do alot of cleanup and refactoring to make it of an acceptible standard.
+Please note, this is an experimental project on my side, I still need to do alot of cleanup and refactoring to make it of an acceptable standard.

 Feedback welcome :)